andytudhope/thebluebook/source/fugue-i/index.md

 With just four global dependencies, and four quick steps, we have a template for an online book!
 While I appreciate that this process is nowhere near as smooth as a professional platform like Gitbook, I still think that's pretty cool.

-## How to Edit Stuff - a 12 Step Program
+## How to edit stuff - a 12 step program

 Now that you have the site up and running, you'll need to know where to go to change, add, and edit things.